slact/nchan/README.md

   - `interprocess queued alerts`: Number of interprocess communication packets waiting to be sent.
 May be nonzero during high load, but should always tend toward 0 over time.
   - `total interprocess send delay`: Total amount of time interprocess communication packets spend being queued if delayed.
 May increase during high load.
   - `total interprocess receive delay`: Total amount of time interprocess communication packets spend in transit if delayed.
 May increase during high load.
+  - `nchan_version`: current version of Nchan.
+Available for version 1.1.5 and above.

 Additionally, when there is at least one `nchan_stub_status` location, the following Nginx variables are available:
   - `$nchan_stub_status_total_published_messages`